adamkorzeniak/Diet-Manager/README.md

 * Possibility to provide your daily calorie intake limit and customize how many percentage of your daily intake you want to acquire from certain nutrient
 * Add meal entry, choose how many portions of product you consumed, and application will calculate amount of calories and nutrients you have consumed, and if you provided your daily limit, application will show how far or beyond this limit you are
 * Delete and edit meal entries.

+*You can download external jar libraries and runnable JAR file from: https://www.dropbox.com/sh/i1udtizrwe45zjq/AADSK1zeXOt3PaJa-f__A1nJa?dl=0*

 *This project have been created during June and July 2016.*